 Technological advancements in recent years have led to a new way of people looking at finance.
 Individuals as part of the crowd are now able to push banks aside in order to get a better rate on their savings (or to borrow for cheaper).
 All this is due to the growing phenomenon of Crowdfunding.

-Crowdfunding is where the crowd (people like you and I) lends money to people looking to jump start there business.
-In return of investing their money, the lenders receive rewards such as a fixed yearly rate on there money (interest) or a stake in the borrower’s business.
+Crowdfunding is where the crowd (people like you and I) lend money to people looking to jump start their business, on fundraiser websites of which there are many.
+In return for investing their money, the lenders receive rewards such as a fixed yearly rate on their money (interest) or a stake in the borrower’s business.

-1) Lending based crowdfunding (Peer-to-peer lending) – This is by far the most common model and it is the platform that really set the crowd funding world alight.
+1) Lending based crowdfunding (Peer-to-peer lending) – This is by far the most common model and it is the platform that really set the crowdfunding world alight.
 The lending based model was designed to bypass banks so that both investors(savers) and borrowers benefit by getting the best interest rate possible.

 2) Equity crowdfunding – This model is for people that want to buy a share in a business they are interested in.

-There are 2 ways to ways you could invest money using equity crowd funding.
+There are 2 ways to ways you could invest money using equity crowdfunding.

-- Buy equity in a business – This is the traditional way of investing in companies if you would like to side step the stock market.
+- Buy equity in a business – This is the traditional way of investing in companies if you would like to sidestep the stock market.
 Companies listed on websites like Seedrs and CrowdCube will put the amount they want to raise and what share of their business they would like to give up in return for that money.
 The businesses listed in this way are mostly startups and so although the potential for your money to grow may be high, there is also significant risk attached to it.
-Famous startups include Google, Facebook and Uber so if you pick a good business with potential, your wealth is set to sky rocket.
+Famous startups include Google, Facebook and Uber so if you pick a good business with potential, your wealth is set to skyrocket.